|CROC Premium Infrared 1 ½” Flat Iron||Check Price|

 Best Croc Flat Irons Reviews

-Croc’s The New Classic Infrared Flat Iron utilizes infrared heat, which not only sounds fancy, but is better for your hair.
-(For those familiar with the brand, it’s an update on their signature Classic Infrared Flat Iron.)
+Croc’s Premium Infrared Flat Iron utilizes infrared heat, which not only sounds fancy, but is better for your hair.

 Far infrared is a form of light radiation that heats your strands from the inside out, making it less damaging.
 Croc claims it also sanitizes and detoxifies your hair, which is hard to measure, but it sure does leave it feeling smooth and healthy.